20centcroak/github-cheatsheet/cheatsheet.md

  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 fileA.txt

+Note that if the commit message flagged with *-m* is not set, a

 The file is now commited, and a commit number is displayed (short SHA-1: *213cf6c*)

     git status